dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 The primary goal of this project is to package and distribute a Node.js application within a Docker container.
 This application is already fully developed, tested, and pre-built, meaning it contains all the necessary dependencies and configurations to run without any issues.

 Pre-pulling **node** and **alpine** images and having them locally can increase efficiency and avoid any potential delays during the Docker image build process.
-Do so with:
+NOTE: You can use any version(tag) of these images.
+Just make sure you have you specify that in Dockerfile.

 ```
 docker pull node